 Pronunciation of 'parthasarathi'

-The word 'Parthasarathi' originates from Sanskrit and is a name referring to Lord Krishna, meaning 'Charioteer of Arjuna'.
-Below are its pronunciations and meanings in English and its original language, Sanskrit.
+The word 'Parthasarathi' is a name of Sanskrit origin, commonly used in Indian culture.
+It refers to Lord Krishna as the charioteer (sarathi) of Arjuna (Partha) in the Mahabharata.
+Below are the pronunciations and meanings in English and its original Sanskrit language.

 Word Origin